dnamgoong/dnamgoong.github.io/_posts/2025-09-07-knowledge-distillation.md

 ### Distilling the knowledge of the teacher into the student

-Geoffrey Hinton introduced the idea of knowledge distillation in [Hinton et al. 2015](https://arxiv.org/abs/1503.02531), as a way to train a small neural network.
+Geoffrey Hinton introduced the idea of knowledge distillation in [[Hinton et al. 2015](https://arxiv.org/abs/1503.02531)], as a way to train a small neural network.

 In knowledge distillation, we have two models.